capslocky/WcfSoapLogger/src/Library/WcfSoapLogger/NuGet/readme.txt

 All you need to start default logging is:

-1) Set these two attributes to your endpoint elelment
+1) Set these two attributes to your endpoint element (inside <service> or <client>)

-<endpoint address="http://some-address/" binding="customBinding" bindingConfiguration="soapLoggerBinding"
+<endpoint address="http://web-service-address/" binding="customBinding" bindingConfiguration="soapLoggerBinding"

 2) Specify folder to save files.
 Make sure user account has write access to it.